Soumeh-zz/pyfigure/readme.md

 ## To-Do

 - Rework the type checking system to utilize the `typing` library.
+Somehow.